lukas-h/toy-http/README.md

 as third argument how many connections are possible at once.
 ![](http://www.lukashimsel.me/pics/toy-http2.png)

-#### run it as a daemon
-Use the command `toy-httpd` to execute it as a daemon, make sure you input the absolute path for the serve folder.

 ## dependencies
 no dependencies to external libraries, just the C standard libraries and
  the posix API (preinstalled on all good unix-derivates) and socket api (included)